ramonjija/ToroTest/README.md

 You can Add "money" to your balance to buy some Shares.

+### API

-The API can be access through the address http://localhost:5100, and uses JWT for Authentication and Authorizarion of some resources such as:
+The <b>Swagger</b> of the API can be access through the address http://localhost:5100, and uses JWT for Authentication and Authorizarion of some resources such as:

 * Sign In the application;
 * Get the User Position;